La Paz Valley, AZ Demographics

 A map of La Paz Valley's Population by Race

-Of the 467 places in Arizona, La Paz Valley is the 313th most populous.
+La Paz Valley is ranked the 268th most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+La Paz Valley was ranked the 313th most populous place in the 2020 Census.

 La Paz Valley's White Population